treeverse/lakeFS/docs/reference/security/rbac.md

 this allows us to create fine-grained policies affecting only a specific subset of resources.

+When specifying ARNs in the lakeFS configuration, the use of '*' at the end is crucial for proper application of configurations to subfolders.
+If '*' is included, the configuration will apply to all subfolders and objects within the specified scope.
+However, if '*' is omitted, the configuration will not extend to subfolders, affecting only the specified level in the hierarchy.

 See below for a full reference of ARNs and actions.